 Navigating GDPR Compliance: Guide for Small Businesses

-GDPR is one of the most comprehensive but challenging regulatory roadmaps and compliance requirements that organizations will have to address in 2024.
+The GDPR is one of the most comprehensive yet challenging regulatory roadmaps and compliance requirements that organizations will need to address in 2024.

 The General Data Protection Regulation (GDPR) is a worldwide privacy regulation established by the European Union to regulate how organizations collect, manage, and secure personal information.